Reporting Relationship: Manager of Site Based Mentoring Programs

 Provide and promote safe environment for all children involved in the mentoring program including, but not limited to, reporting/documenting unusual incidents where safety of a child may be threatened.

-Maintain accurate records in database and hard files for each program participant.
+Collect data and surveys from volunteers and youth enrolled, maintaining accurate records in database and files for each program participant.

 Perform Lessons Learned/Standard Report after each program year is completed, including development of action plan for improving program for the following school year.